aerapay/payment-api/README.md

 ## 3. Confirmed payment, redirect to the result URL

-Attached is a base64 encoded URL parameter named „result“ JSON String.
+Attached is a base64 encoded JSON String as URL parameter named „result“.
 Decode and parse.

 Field | Type | Description
 ------|------------|------------